jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] Maybe put them all in one article.
     - [x] ~~Maybe rename and see what they mean.~~
 - [x] Some topics' titles look like main concepts to me.
 I want to evaluate later if I want to move them to Commands Main Concepts.docx.
-    - [x] Maybe if ut were'd for the Start and Stop article in between I would just move more to Commands Main Concepts.
+    - [x] Maybe if ut were'd for the Start and Stop article in between I might just move more to Commands Main Concepts.
     - [x] Consider merging the content of these with into the Commands Main Concepts.docx:
     - [x] "13.
 Reading & Writing Parameters.docx"
 - [x] Merge these two: